Business Tip for Culture Makers #421: Ditch the Makeover Myth

 To inhabit and promote your true and substantial body of work – leadership, knowledge, devotion, training, lived experience – tell us what you know and do, not how you used to be just like us (while implying we’re disgusting).

-Which brings us back to this Feminist Marketing Tip: Prune Your Copy of Makeover Stories
+Which brings us back to this Culture Making Marketing Tip: Prune Your Copy of Makeover Stories

 Check your about page, work-with-me page, introduction email, and sales pages and launch videos for the rags-to-riches makeover story.
 When you find them, expand the frame.
 Show all the frames.